msickler/plan-me/README.md

 ## Usage

-To use this app, just clone, run `bundle install`, followed by `rake db:migrate` and run the server.
+To use this app, just clone, run `bundle install`, followed by `rake db:migrate`, `rake db:seed` and run the server.
 Everything should be set up.

 ## Contributors Guide